-Identification: AT-56 Name: The settlement date for the positive answer to the Request for Recall by the Originator Description: The date on which the returned amount is settled by the CSM
+Identification: AT-56 Name: The settlement date for the positive answer to the Request for Recall by the Originator Description: The date on which the returned amount is settled by the CSM.

-Identification: AT-57 Name: Reason code for non-acceptance of the Request for Recall by the Originator Description: The codes define the reason for non-acceptance of the Request for Recall by the Originator Value range Codes are: Beneficiary's refusal Insufficient funds on the account No response from Beneficiary Already recalled transaction
+Identification: AT-57 Name: Reason code for non-acceptance of the Request for Recall by the Originator Description: The codes define the reason for non-acceptance of the Request for Recall by the Originator.
+Value range Codes are: Beneficiary's refusal Legal reasons Account closed Insufficient funds on the account No response from Beneficiary Initial SCT Inst Transaction never received Already returned transaction

-Identification: AT-58 Name: Fee for the positive response to a Request for Recall by the Originator in euro Description: The amount contains two parts, the first is expressed in euro, and the second is expressed in euro cents The first part must be larger than or equal to zero euro, and equal to or not larger than 999.999.999 euro.
-The second part must be larger than or equal to zero euro cent, and smaller than or equal to 99 euro cents The combined value of 0,00 euro (zero euro and zero euro cent) is not allowed
+Identification: AT-58 Name: Fee for the positive response to a Request for Recall by the Originator in euro Description: The amount contains two parts, the first is expressed in euro, and the second is expressed in euro cents.
+The first part must be larger than or equal to zero euro, and equal to or not larger than 999.999.999 euro.
+The second part must be larger than or equal to zero euro cent, and smaller than or equal to 99 euro cents.
+The combined value of 0,00 euro (zero euro and zero euro cent) is not allowed.